Sounders have history, stellar Sporting Kansas City opponent in front of them as they go for record eighth win in a row

-The Sounders will aim for a league record eighth consecutive win in a single season in the post-shootout era on Saturday as they face Sporting Kansas City, the squad they currently share that MLS mark with.
-Adding to the tension will be Clint Dempsey's retirement ceremony and the fact the Sounders are still barely clinging...
+The Sounders will aim for a league record eighth consecutive win in a single season Saturday as they face Sporting Kansas City, the squad they share that MLS mark with.
+Adding to the tension will be Clint Dempsey's retirement ceremony and the fact the Sounders are still barely clinging to a playoff berth.

 History is doing the best it can to distract the Sounders from what is arguably their biggest challenge of the season.

-The Sounders on Saturday play host to Sporting Kansas City at CenturyLink Field and minus a victory have little chance of avoiding the dreaded first-round, single-game knockout stage of the playoffs.
-Beyond their goal of securing three points, they must deal with the pregame retirement ceremony of forward Clint Dempsey, plus the fact they can set a league record for consecutive wins against the team they share the mark with.
+The Sounders play host to Sporting Kansas City at CenturyLink Field on Saturday and minus a victory have little chance of avoiding the dreaded first-round, single-game knockout stage of the playoffs.
+Beyond their goal of securing three points, they must deal with the pregame retirement ceremony of forward Clint Dempsey, plus they can set a league record for consecutive wins against the team they share the mark with.

-It all makes for what should be a memorable, if not historic afternoon for a team that still is barely above the playoff “red line” as the Major League Soccer season heads into its homestretch.
+It all makes for what should be a memorable, if not historic, afternoon for a team that still is barely above the playoff “red line” as the Major League Soccer season heads into its homestretch.

 “There is a little added spice to it,’’ Sounders coach Brian Schmetzer said Friday.